our lineage

 Dating back 2,600 years to the historical Buddha, the New York Zen Center for Contemplative Care’s Zen practice is in the Soto Zen Lineage of the White Plum Asanga.
-Our Founders, Sensei Koshin Paley Ellison and Sensei Chodo Robert Campbell GC-C are recognized Soto Zen Teachers by the Soto Zen Teachers Association, The White Plum Asanga, Zen Peacemakers and American Zen Teachers’ Association.
+Our Founders, Koshin Paley Ellison Sensei and Chodo Robert Campbell Sensei are recognized Soto Zen Teachers by the Soto Zen Teachers Association, The White Plum Asanga, Zen Peacemakers and American Zen Teachers’ Association.

 Siddhartha Gautama